After 2 years the EU-Japan Centre for Industrial Cooperation is re-starting its WCM missions in Japan !

 Ideal participants have an important strategic role in shaping the company's best practice strategy or can influence the company's management of quality control / best practice / production systems as a full-time worker (e.g. Director, Manager, Operation & Logistics, Plant Manager, Quality Manager or Managing Director etc).

-- be an employee/team leader involved in changing production engineering methods /strategy and / or production control, or with experience in operations management;
+- be an employee/team leader involved in engineering methods or production/service strategy or production control or with experience in operations management

 - have knowledge and practice of production methods of excellence.